jjdrisco/Topic-Modeling_NMF-vs-BERTopic/README.md

   - hdbscan
   - bertopic

-* Open NMF_vs_BERTopic.ipynb and run all the cells of the notebook.
+* Open NMF_vs_BERT.ipynb and run all the cells of the notebook.

 #### Results: